uhop/dcl-site/source/docs/mini_js/supercall/index.md

 It is possible that there is no super method to call (e.g., this "class" is the first one in line).
 In this case the injected `sup` will be falsy.
 It is a good idea to check `sup` for presence.

+The reason to use the double function pattern is desribed in [Supercalls in JS](/docs/general/supercalls).

+Transitioning from a regular method to a method, which can execute a supercall is very simple:

+{% codeblock Before applying a decorator lang:js %}
+	method: function X(a, b, c){
+		return a * b * c;
+	}
+{% endcodeblock %}

+In the example above we transition a method called `method`, which is implemented by a function called `X`.
+Let's transition it to a supercalling method:

+{% codeblock After applying a decorator lang:js %}
+	method: dcl.superCall(function(sup){
+		return function X(a, b, c){
+			return a * b * c;
+		};
+	})
+{% endcodeblock %}

+As you can see our `X` function is completely preserved &mdash; all arguments are the same, its code, and its return value is completely intact.
+We just added a decorator and a trivial wrapper function that returns `X`.
+Now our method can take advantage of a supercall, which is injected using `sup` argument of the wrapper.

 ## Example